 Yesterday Donald Trump introduced the UK's Brexit leader during a campaign event in Jackson, Mississippi.
 Nigel Farage is now Stumping for Trump.

 It's always a major body language faux pas when the person whom you're introducing is approaching the lectern 180 degrees from where you think.
-Trump's nonverbal behavior in this moment serves as a metaphor for a greater lack acknowledge in more important areas.

 It also is bad form to have a microphone positioned such that it obstruct a large portion of your guest's face.